carole-r-hall/carole-r-hall.github.io/_posts/2025-05-29-procrustes-alignment.md

 X \approx FL^{\incal} + \epsilon
 $$

 where $F\in\mathbb{R}^{n\times{k}}$ are the factor scores or latent variables, $L\in\mathbb{R}^{p\times{k}} are the factor loadings (i.e., how much a given variable is related to a latent variable), and $\epsilon$ are the residuals (also known as error or noise).
-Factor analysis, interestingly, is heavily used in psychology, often being used to determine things like intelligence or personality traits from questionnaire or test data.
-Maybe I should write more on some of my favorite methods popping up in psychology in a dedicated blog post...
+Factor analysis, interestingly, is heavily used in psychology, often being used to determine things like intelligence or personality traits from questionnaires or test data.
+Specifically, this arises due to _rotational indeterminacy_ or solutions not being uniquely determined in factor loading matrices; i.e.,

+$$
+X \approx FL^{\incal} \implies X \approx (FR^{\incal})(LR^{\incal})^{\incal} = F'L'^{\incal}
+$$

+where $R\in\mathbb{R}^{k\times{k}}$ is an orthogonal matrix.
+Let's run through a small example.
+Let's say we have a longitudinal study on personality development between year 1 (point A) and year 5 (point B), and we want to know whether the underlying latent traits (in a psychology study this might be something like Neuroticism) remain similar over the study's time period.
+However, factor analysis doesn't care about rotation, so the loading matrices from year 1, $L_1$, and year 2, $L_2$, are arbitrarily ordered/oriented.
+Even if the psychological structure we care about is stable through time, the matrices may look different just because of rotational indeterminacy.
+For example, in year 1, question 1 of the study may have the loadings (0.85, 0.10, 0.00), while in year 5, these loadings may be (0.05, 0.87, 0.02).
+These loadings are similar, just in different orders.
+Procrustes helps solve this problem and make the loading comparison meaningful.

 Anyway, back to Procrustes.
 Procrustes analysis is a geometric method used to compare two configurations of points, often used to align sets of landmarks by finding the ideal rotation transformation to match one configuration to the other.
+We solve the orthogonal procsustes problem, which is presented as:

+$$
+\min_{R\in{O}(k)}\VertAR - B\Vert_F
+$$

+Here, we're attemptping to align matrices $A$ and $B$ of comparable shapes.